KC2634/economic_quiz_app/README.md

 ```
 The function is defined with ‘self’ which represents the object of the class, which allows the function to work for the class when the window is open.
 In this function create_name_label and pack this to the GUI so it appears on the display.
 Also build and pack the submit button.

-6. Builds the question screen of the app.
+6. Build the question screen of the app.

 ```python
 def build_question_screen(self):